ajinkyadawange31045/Jenkins-Installation-ubuntu/README.md

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
+We will use the above password later on.
 All Set!
 You can now start automating...

-Then when you type your <ec2-instance-ip>:jenkins-port-number(i.e.8080), we get a page, install required plugins
+Then when you type your <ec2-instance-ip>:jenkins-port-number(i.e.8080), we get a page, install required plugins.
+Before that we need to put the administrative password which we have copied previously.

 ![Getting Started](./installing-plugins.png)

 Then create your own account and and signup

 ![Getting Started](./signin%20to%20jenkins.png)

 There you go!
 You will see the dashboard page.

 ![Getting Started](./dashboard%20page.png)

 # 2. How to Configure and Run Jenkins Behind Apache Reverse Proxy?